bmabsout/resume/resume.md

 ### Objective {#profile}

-Seeking a full-time or part-time job in the field of computer science as a software developer.
+Seeking a full-time or part-time job in the field of computer science as a researcher.

 ------